kuchajan/BI-PYT-B232/README.md

 This repository contains a semestral project for the course named Programming in Python at FIT CTU for the summer academic semester of 2023 - 2024.
 It is a Sokoban remake that also contains a custom level editor and a score calculator.
 Also included is a [report](./Sokoban___BI_PYT.pdf) for this project in czech.

+The history of this repository had to be modified to only contain commits made by me.
+The original repository was a fork from a repository made by faculty staff that contained commits from a long time ago from previous runs of the course.

 Below is the original README content in czech:

 # Sokoban